Hiking the Kaiwi Shoreline Trail on Oʻahu

 Go Right

-After reaching the far extension of the inlet in the photo above, go right at the split in the photo below.
+After reaching the far extension of the inlet in the photo above, go right at the split immediately following.

 Go Right

-At this point, getting to Alan Davis is a straightforward walk along coast.
-There are no more turns that you need to remember.
+At this point, the Kaiwi Shoreline Trail to Alan Davis is much more straightforward than the beginning sections, as there are no more turns on the trail to remember.

 Kaiwi Shoreline Trail